-When you analyze the behavior of the most successful people in business, especially in the tech game like Bill Gates, Jeff Bezos or Mark Zuckerberg, you’ll quickly realize that they spend an inordinate amount of time reading.
+When you analyze the behavior of the most successful people in business, especially in the tech industry like Bill Gates, Jeff Bezos, or Mark Zuckerberg, you’ll quickly realize that they spend an inordinate amount of time reading.

 But it’s not about how much you read, but rather the quality of the material that’s most important.

 There are many books that promise that you’ll get rich fast, or turn your company around within a week.
 That’s mostly BS and that’s also why you have to sort through the fluff and concentrate on reading only books that contain applicable real-world knowledge.

 In other words – always learn from experts with practical experience in the business world.

 Maybe you’re still thinking about opening up your tech-related business.
 Or maybe you’re already on your way to creating a wonderful product that will change the world.
 Either way, you should consider absorbing the knowledge contained in these books.

 Actually, one of my favorite ways to consume content is with Audiobooks.
 I strongly suggest you sign up for Audible if you haven’t already as this will double your learning speed.

 Our Picks for the 10 Best Books For Tech Entrepreneurs

 1. The Art of the Start 2.0: The Time-Tested, Battle-Hardened Guide For Anyone Starting Anything